Supply Chain and Information Systems

 Emerald Publishing Limited

 Daugherty, Patricia J.; Bolumole, Yemisi; and Grawe, Scott J., "The new age of customer impatience: An agenda for reawakening logistics customer service research" (2018).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 41.